osherjacobs/LabWork_Findings/vector8_writeup.md

 ## On source and tooling:
 This document is a detection and telemetry record.
 No source code, compiled tooling, or operational instructions are published alongside it.
 The technique is documented to the degree necessary to understand the detection surface — not to enable reproduction.
 Screenshots are provided as evidence of findings.
 The binary described here will not be shared.

+## On further detection work:
+The detection analysis presented here is incomplete by design.
+Additional work is needed to fully characterize the detection surface — including ETW signal viability, behavioral baselining of the scheduled task execution path, and validation of the EID 10 / EID 3 correlation rule under real pipeline conditions.
+That work requires dedicated instrumentation time that was not available within this research window.
+It is flagged here as the logical next step rather than left as an unacknowledged gap.

 ## Environment

 | Component | Details |